 Costco practices conscious capitalism in several ways, but the retailer's treatment of employees is particularly noteworthy.
 Rather than squeeze employee compensation to gain efficiencies and keep prices low, the retailer takes a different approach.

 At Costco, above-market wages, benefits for full- and part-time workers, and generous retirement contributions promote worker satisfaction and reduce employee churn.
-In its 2024 annual report, the company articulates how its dedication to the workforce is a priority:
+In its 2024 annual report, the company articulated how its dedication to the workforce is a priority:

-"achieving our longer-term objectives of reducing employee turnover, increasing productivity and enhancing employee satisfaction requires maintaining compensation levels that are better than the industry average for much of our workforce.
+"...achieving our longer-term objectives of reducing employee turnover, increasing productivity and enhancing employee satisfaction requires maintaining compensation levels that are better than the industry average for much of our workforce.
 This may cause us, for example, to absorb costs that other employers might seek to pass through to their workforces."Costco 2024 Annual Report.

 Other ways Costco serves its ecosystem include: